Juridical person: China

 For a typical example of the concept of legal person in a civil law jurisdiction, under the General Principles of Civil Law of the People's Republic of China, Chapter III, Article 36., "A legal person shall be an organization that has capacity for civil rights and capacity for civil conduct and independently enjoys civil rights and assumes civil obligations in accordance with the law."
 Note however that the term civil right means something altogether different in civil law jurisdictions than in common law jurisdictions.

 Germany

 Article 19(3) of the German Constitution sets forth: "Fundamental rights shall also apply to domestic artificial persons insofar as the nature of such rights shall permit."

-Italy
+Romania

-In Italy trade unions have juridical personality, as stated in Article 39, Paragraph 4 of the Constitution:
+In Romania, in most legal literature, there is a clear distinction between natural person (persoană fizică) and a juridical person (persoană juridică).
+When requesting or signing documentation, one must specify as what entity does the person wish to sign as.